Medical Malpractice Lawyer Serving Greenville

 Types of Compensation Available After a Medical Malpractice Injury in Greenville

-Each medical malpractice claim in Greenville, SC, is unique, so the compensation for injured clients will vary.
+Each medical malpractice claim in Greenville, SC, is different, so compensation for injured clients will vary.
 In South Carolina, compensation for medical malpractice cases can be divided into two main categories: economic and non-economic damages.

 Economic Damages